Estimated reading time: 10 minutes

 - Are you required to work on public holidays?

 - Is time in lieu applicable?
-(Where overtime is recorded and traded for a day off at a later time).
+(Where overtime is recorded and traded for a day off later).

 8. Job security

 It might be unpleasant to think about, but you must consider the termination clauses in your contract.
 How can your contract be ended?
-Some employers are allowed by law to terminate ‘at at will’ or with ‘sole discretion, which means they are not required to consult with you before making a decision to let you go.
+Some employers are allowed by law to terminate ‘at at will’ or with ‘sole discretion, which means they are not required to consult with you before deciding to let you go.
 Sometimes the law will dictate notice periods (unless a case of gross misconduct is reported).
 Examine your contract closely.
-Even if an end date is specified (and should be), some contracts allow for earlier termination.
-If the wording seems ambiguous, confirm the details with an employment attorney/lawyer.
+Some contracts allow for earlier termination even if an end date is specified (and should be).
+Confirm the details with an employment attorney/lawyer if the wording seems ambiguous.

 Also, confirm what can happen if you decide to leave a job before your contracted end date.
 For example, you may be required to give a specific notice period or agree to forfeit accrued benefits.

 A lot of professionals have freelance work on the side these days.
 It is essential to see if your contract allows for moonlighting if your work is in the same industry.
-Some companies frown upon this, mainly if it is in potential competition with them.
+Some companies frown upon this, mainly in potential competition with them.
 If your additional work is in an unrelated field, there should be less or no issue.
-In a similar vein, check for restrictions on intellectual property (for example, content creation, copyright, inventions).
+Similarly, check for restrictions on intellectual property (for example, content creation, copyright, inventions).
 What will belong to you, and what will belong to the company?
 If you are working on side projects at home, disclosing this so the intellectual property details can be excluded from the contract may benefit you.

 10. Sale of employer

 Another point of clarification: what happens if the company changes ownership?
-Contracts can become null and void, leaving you to renegotiate your conditions with a new employer.
+Contracts can become null and void, renegotiating your conditions with a new employer.
 Sometimes existing contracts are honoured, but it’s not guaranteed.
 This situation may appear unlikely, but it always pays to be aware of your position.

 11. Other restrictions